 Does Workers’ Compensation Cover COVID-19 Contracted At Work?

-If you don’t have the option to work remotely, you are at risk of contracting COVID-19 just by showing up to work.
+If you don’t have the option to work remotely, you might be at risk of contracting COVID-19 just by showing up to work.
 If you get sick, will the medical and financial consequences of your illness be compensable through workers’ compensation insurance?